Tendenci has selective permissions control for users and members at a site-wide level and permission control at a content-specific level.

 Virtually every piece of content you can add includes these content-specific permission options.

-Did this Help File answer your question?
-If not - email your question to our support team.
+Did this answer your question?
+If not, please contact our support team for more information.